 Do you think there are any gender issues in the industry & if so, how can we improve on those issues?
 “I think females are definitely underrepresented in the industry, as generally they tend to veer towards traditional/offline marketing.
 I think that perhaps there is a lack in knowledge around digital marketing, people expect it to be the usual computer geeks and spreadsheets, but it is actually so much more than that!
 General education on the field would help to entice more people in the field.”

 Secondly, we hope that you found these insights just as interesting as we did.
-While it’s excellent that many female marketers have had excellent experiences and feel comfortable in their working environments, it can’t be ignored that there seems to be trends regarding how some women have been made to feel.
+While it’s warming that many female marketers have had excellent experiences and feel comfortable in their working environments, it can’t be ignored that there seems to be trends regarding how some women have been made to feel.

 Just like Kate Gresswell stated perfectly, we are in an industry full of curious, creative and progressive people, meaning we really have no excuses for gender bias.
-And, in the words of Beth Blake, if you’re good at your job, then your gender, age, background, shouldn’t stop you from doing this skilfully.
+And, in the words of Beth Blake, if you’re good at your job, then your gender, age, background, shouldn’t stop you from doing this skillfully.

-Fewer women might be drawn into digital marketing roles, but this doesn’t mean that the women who are already in the industry should be any less valued.
+Fewer women might be drawn into digital marketing roles, but this doesn’t mean that the women who are already in the industry should feel any less valued.
 It’s 2019 and gender bias should simply not exist.
 Think about what you say, think about how you value your employees, and understand that everyone is capable of excelling in the career of their choice.